notnotpsych0/notnotpsych0.github.io/README.md

 *******

 ## About
 Hi!
-I'm Daniel, an undergraduate Computer Science student and Software Engineering Intern at k6.io
+I’m Daniel, a Site Reliability Engineer at k6.io (Load Impact).

 I'm also an open source contributor, amateur CTF [player](https://ctftime.org/user/9132), and avid tea drinker.